mpro775/tagdod-project/docs/flutter-integration/02-auth-service.md

     required this.customerCapable,
     required this.engineerCapable,
     this.engineerStatus,
-    required this.wholesaleCapable,
+    required this.merchantCapable,
-    this.wholesaleStatus,
+    this.merchantStatus,
-    required this.wholesaleDiscountPercent,
+    required this.merchantDiscountPercent,
   });

   factory Capabilities.fromJson(Map<String, dynamic> json) {